lamalab-org/toolminutes/papers/core_bench.md

 |CORE-Bench-Medium| The dockerfile is provided | Run the docker and extract the results |
 |CORE-Bench-Hard| Only a README is provided | Create and run the docker and extract the results |

-: Description of the different tasks according to the difficulty, and the actual task for each {#tbl-letters}
+: Description of the different tasks according to the difficulty and the actual task for each {#tbl-letters}

-To generate the ground truth of the different tasks, they reproduced some published works.
-To give some numerical room they sample by repeating each manual run 3 times being the ground truth the 95 % prediction interval.
+They reproduced some published works to generate the ground truth of the different tasks.
+To give some numerical room, they sampled by repeating each manual run three times, which was the ground truth for the 95 % prediction interval.

 ![Figure taken from by Siegel et al. paper [@siegel2024corebenchfosteringcredibilitypublished].
 In the Figure *(a)* it is detailed an example for a medium-level task.
-The figure *(b)* ilustrates how the evaluation is performed.](core_bench_papers/core_bench_3.png)
+The figure *(b)* illustrates how the evaluation is performed.](core_bench_papers/core_bench_3.png)

 Similarly to other benchmarks such as MLAgentBench [@huang2024mlagentbenchevaluatinglanguageagents] or MLE-BENCH [@chan2024mlebenchevaluatingmachinelearning], they provide the agent with access to different files and the agent need to read and run those files to reach the final answer.

-Interestengly, they evaluate two different agents: AutoGPT and CORE-Agent.
-The first one is a general agent widely used, while the second is an adapted improved version of the first one.
+Interestingly, they evaluate two different agents: AutoGPT and CORE-Agent.
+The first one is a general agent widely used, while the second is an adapted, improved version of the first one.

 ## Results